4digitmwc/media-centre-articles/interviews/week5-1.md

 **JayLye**: I will say there's gonna be more tough match coming up.
 But I will still try my best.

-StyGix: And probably revenge match against Brazil if we met each other again.
+**StyGix**: And probably revenge match against Brazil if we met each other again.

 (Malaysia puts :Guil:)